coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 The Infix command
 ~~~~~~~~~~~~~~~~~~

-The ``Infix`` command is a shortening for declaring notations of infix
+The :cmd:`Infix` command is a shortening for declaring notations of infix
 symbols.

 .. cmd:: Infix "@symbol" := @term ({+, @modifier}).